Friday, February 19, 2021

 Here is a video of the Ludlum Model 14C counter driven with 600 CPM (Scale x0.1) - 10.000 Hz from the generator.

-For lower rates, like the ones on the x0.1 scale, the Ludlum should be placed on SLOW response mode to average and smooth out the reading - this will smooth out the pulse jitter from the needle.
-For the higher rates, FAST mode can be used just as well and the reading will be stable immediately.
+For lower rates, like the ones on the x0.1 scale, the Ludlum should be placed on SLOW response mode to average and smooth out the reading - this will smooth out the pulse jitter on the meter's needle.
+For the higher rates, FAST mode can be used just as well, and the reading will be stable immediately.

 Basically, it cost me nothing to put together this calibration setup - if I am to count the cost of the generator (which I already had) - it is still a "mere" $350 - not even 1/4 of the price of Ludlum 500 pulser.
 A Fluke 80K-40 probe for the High-Voltage measurements will add another $100.